 A "travel summary" is a written summary prepared by the organizing individual or group that, at a minimum, details the purpose of the travel, sets forth the full travel itinerary, including all lodging and contact information, and lists all participants and their relation to Illinois Tech.
-This will be provided by students in the Illinois Tech Student Travel Request Form.
+This will be provided by students in the Dean of Students travel form.